How to Stop Overthinking: 5 Simple Strategies for a Clear, Peaceful, and Confident Mind

 What makes this strategy fail is that:

 • This coping mechanism stems from fear of making the wrong decision.
-The problem is no longer the decision itself but the root of the fear.
+The problem is no longer the decision itself – the root of the fear is now the real issue.
 This fear prevents you from making decisions confidently, which can affect other areas of your life.

 • There is no such thing as one right answer.
-More often than not, there are multiple answers to a single question.
+More often than not, there are multiple answers to a single question, or multiple solutions to a problem.

 For example, suppose you are choosing a pediatrician for your child.
-In that case, there are multiple excellent providers you can go to who will offer you thorough care.
+There are multiple excellent providers you can go to who will offer you thorough care.
 If you get caught up in who the “best” doctor is, you may get stuck in a loop of analysis paralysis.
 This type of overthinking inhibits your ability to make peace with any decision.

 Down the line, you may realize that a different doctor better fits you and your family.
 If that situation arises, know you can always change your pediatrician when you see fit.
 It’s sometimes best to make a decision and change it later than it is to believe there is one perfect answer to search for.

 By all means, do your research and make informed decisions.
-But understanding when to stop the research phase, clear your mind of worry, and stand by your decision is an important lesson to learn.
+Understanding when to stop the research phase, clear your mind of worry, and stand by your decision is an important lesson to learn.

 When you are a chronic over-thinker, it’s hard to believe that you could ever not be an over-thinker.
-The truth is you can use many strategies and techniques at home to help ease your symptoms.
+The truth is you can use many strategies and techniques at home to help ease your symptoms before you start overthinking, and to stop yourself from overthinking in the midst of a stressful situation.

 Here are five practices you can implement today for how to stop overthinking and increase your ability to get things done.